 You may also be entitled to recover compensation for personal property damaged in the dog attack, such as torn clothing or a broken watch or pair of glasses.

-Let an experienced Paterson dog bite lawyer evaluate your case and help you better understand what kinds of compensation you may be entitled to when you’ve been injured by a dog bite or attack.
+Let one of our experienced New Jersey dog bite lawyers evaluate your case and help you better understand what kinds of compensation you may be entitled to when you’ve been injured by a dog bite or attack.

 Slip and Fall Accident

 When you’ve suffered injury from a dog bite that requires medical treatment, keeps you out of work, or leaves you with permanent scarring or disability, you deserve compensation and accountability from the dog’s owner.
 But pursuing a dog bite claim can prove to be time-consuming and difficult, especially when the dog’s owner is a neighbor, friend, or family member.
-Let a knowledgeable personal injury lawyer take the stress of pursuing a legal claim off your shoulders by:
+Let one of our knowledgeable dog bite injury attorneys in Totowa, NJ take the stress of pursuing a legal claim off your shoulders by:

-With a reputable Paterson dog bite lawyer handling your case, you can keep your time and energy focused on your recovery from the physical and emotional injuries that you suffered in a dog bite or attack.
+With our reputable New Jersey dog bite lawyers handling your case, you can keep your time and energy focused on your recovery from the physical and emotional injuries that you suffered in a dog bite or attack.

 If you’ve been injured by a dog bite, you deserve to be compensated for your medical expenses and other damages.
-Contact a trusted Paterson dog bite lawyer at Camili & Capo, PA for a free consultation to learn more about your legal rights and options and about what kinds of financial recovery you may be entitled to after suffering a dog bite or attack.
+Contact our trusted dog bite injury attorneys in Totowa, NJ at Camili & Capo, PA for a free consultation to learn more about your legal rights and options and about what kinds of financial recovery you may be entitled to after suffering a dog bite or attack.

 It is completely understandable that you may not want to drag a friend, neighbor, or family member into court to obtain compensation for yourself and potentially jeopardize your personal relationship.
 However, you should know that most dog bite injury claims are handled and paid out by the homeowner’s or renter’s insurance policy held by the owner of the dog that bit you.
 Your neighbor, friend, or family member has insurance to protect themselves against liability and loss.
 The insurance company, not your neighbor/friend/family member, will be responsible for compensating you for your injury.